davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-12/verses/matthew-12-17/matthew-12-17-tyn.md

 title: "Matthew 12:17 TYN"
 ⬅️: "Matthew 12:16 TYN"
 ➡️: "Matthew 12:18 TYN"
-attribution: "Matthew 12:17 TYN"
-quote: "to fulfyll that which was spoden by Esay ye Prophet which sayeth."
+verse: "to fulfyll that which was spoden by Esay ye Prophet which sayeth."
 Tyndale Bible of: "Matthew 12:17"
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---